aditya558-gsf/smart-food-ordering/README.md

-# Smart Food Ordering Platform
+# Full Stack Food Ordering Platform (MERN)

-This project is a full-stack food delivery web application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It provides a user-friendly interface for browsing food items, managing cart, and placing orders efficiently.
+A full-stack food ordering web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+It allows users to explore food items, manage their cart, and place orders through a responsive and user-friendly interface.

 ---